-The index number of the device software in the flash memory has the following meaning:
+For the device software in the flash memory, the index has the following meaning:

 During the next system startup, the device loads this device software.

 The device copied this device software into the backup area during the last software update.